HuyaneMatsu/hata/docs/topics/first_bot.md

 ### Slash commands

-This is a good start, but let's define some *real* commands using Discord's built-in slash command feature.
+This is a good start, but let's define some **real** commands using Discord's slash command feature.

 For these commands you will need your bot to have `applications.commands` oauth2 scope in the guild.
 If you invited your bot without it, no worries, go back to the [getting started](./getting_started.md) part and look up there how to do it.

-Hata has an already pre-made slash (and other interaction handling) extension for you.
+Hata has an already pre-made slash (and other interaction handling).
 It makes registering and handling commands easy.
 To add the extension to your client use the `extensions` parameter like `extensions='slash'`.

 ```py